vibbits/nextflow-jnj/README.md

 # Nextflow course
-Course materials for the workflow pipelines (Nextflow) course at [J&J](https://www.jnj.com/) on 27 November 2020.
+Course materials for the workflow pipelines (Nextflow) course at [J&J](https://www.jnj.com/) on 04 December 2020.